 Additional requirements for students enrolled in Learning Support courses:

-- Learning Support students will be assigned an advisor in the Academic Success Center and must see this advisor for drop/add and registration (even if the student has declared a major).
+- Learning Support students will be assigned a Learning Support advisor in the Academic Success Center and must see this advisor for drop/add and registration (even if the student has declared a major).

 - Students who apply for or receive financial aid and who are enrolled as Learning Support students will receive the same consideration and awards as any other student.

-- Students who are not required to enroll in a Learning Support course may enroll on an audit basis only.
+- Students who are not required to enroll in a Learning Support course may voluntarily enroll by submitting the request in writing to the Academic Success Center.
 They will be expected to participate in the course and take the tests, but they will not be subject to the Learning Support exit requirements.

 See Course Descriptions for:

 |MATH 0999||Support for College Algebra||1|